Quantile agent utility and implications to randomized social choice: Voting

-For the classical randomized voting rules, the celebrated result of \citet{G77chance} has shown that random dictatorships are the only strategyproof and efficient \footnote{Efficiency, here, refers to ex post efficiency.
-A rule is dictatorship if it depends only on the preference of one person.} rules.
-We ask the same question of existence of strategyproof and efficient rules in our model.
+When efficiency and strategyproofness are defined using stochastic dominance, the celebrated result of \citet{G77chance} states that random dictatorships are the only strategyproof and efficient\footnote{Efficiency, here, is equivalent to {\em ex post} efficiency.
+A voting rule is a random dictatorship if it returns the top alternative of a randomly selected agent, according to some probability distribution.} voting rules.
+In the remainder of this section, we explore whether analogous characterizations for strategyproof and efficient rules exist in our model (under Definitions~\ref{defn:eff} and~\ref{defn:sp}).